quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 #### MRP Design and BE Unlearnability

 Background context: The text discusses two Markov Reward Processes (MRPs) that generate identical observable data distributions but have different behaviors regarding the Bellman Error (BE).
-In the first MRP, a specific parameter \( w = 0 \) exactly solves for zero BE.
+In the first MRP, a specific parameter $w = 0$ exactly solves for zero BE.
 However, in the second MRP, this solution is not optimal, leading to non-zero squared errors.

 :p What are the key differences between the two MRPs concerning their behaviors?
 ??x
-In the first MRP, when \( w = 0 \), the Bellman Error (BE) is exactly zero.
-In contrast, in the second MRP, setting \( w = 0 \) does not minimize the BE; instead, a more complex function of \( w \) minimizes it, and as \( \epsilon \to 1 \), the optimal value is approximately \( (\frac{1}{2}, 0) \).
+In the first MRP, when $w = 0 $, the Bellman Error (BE) is exactly zero.
+In contrast, in the second MRP, setting $ w = 0 $ does not minimize the BE; instead, a more complex function of $ w $ minimizes it, and as $\epsilon \to 1 $, the optimal value is approximately $(\frac{1}{2}, 0)$.
 This shows that the BE is not learnable from data alone. x??

 ---